NikitaSmirnov22/URL_PROJECT/README.md

 # URL_PROJECT
  This project is a Flask web application that processes a list of URLs, extracts relevant data, and saves it to a SQLite database.
 It also provides an endpoint for retrieving statistics about the URLs based on their domain name.
 The repository includes the code for the Flask app and a sample SQLite database.

-This is a Python script that uses Flask framework to build a web application that can process URLs and store data to SQLite database, and retrieve statistics of domain names from the stored data.

 The script imports several necessary libraries including:

 **urlparse from urllib.parse:** a library that provides functionality to parse URLs into their various components.

-Flask, request, and jsonify from flask: a lightweight web framework for building web applications, and utilities for working with HTTP requests and JSON data.
+**Flask, request, and jsonify from flask:** a lightweight web framework for building web applications, and utilities for working with HTTP requests and JSON data.

 **requests:** a library for making HTTP requests and handling responses.

 **BeautifulSoup from bs4:** a library for parsing HTML and XML documents.

 **The code defines two endpoints for the web application:**